laguna-gabi/apiclient-nodejs/apps/hepius/README.md

 ---

-Changes to the application may require db changes (adding new mandatory fields, adding per-calculated fields, updating field values, etc...).
+Changes to the application may require db changes (adding new mandatory fields, adding pre-calculated fields, updating field values, etc...).
-It is important to include those required/applied changes as part of our code base to allow for code reviews and to be able to roll back changes if needed.
+It is important to include those required/applied changes as part of our code base to achieve transparency during code reviews and to be able to roll back changes if needed.

-The current support is now a proprietary [Nest commander](https://docs.nestjs.com/recipes/nest-commander) based TS internal Hepius package.
+The current support is now a proprietary TS based [Nest commander](https://docs.nestjs.com/recipes/nest-commander) inside our `Hepius` package.

-The migration status is persisted to our mongo db - `changelog` collection. **Manipulating of that collection may affect the migration status** and as a result the applied migration scripts when running the migration `up` and `down` commands.
+The migration status is persisted to our mongo db - `changelog` collection. **Manipulating of that collection may affect the migration status** and as a result the applied migration scripts when running the migration's `up` and `down` commands.

-The migration is applied automatically in our ci-cd when merging our code to `develop` or `stage` branches - migration will run after the test/coverage job.
+The migration is applied automatically in our ci-cd when merging our code to `develop` or `stage` branches - migration job depends on a successful `deploy` job.

+Migration is supported via `Argus` ci/cd manual flow under the same restrictions mention above.

 ---